ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+And, laying snow-white flowers against my hair,
-oth it down with tearful tenderness,
+Would smooth it down with tearful tenderness,
 And fold my hands with lingering caress.

 Poor hands, so empty and so cold to night!